Paying for Your Care

 - Expect to pay if Medicare or your supplemental insurance does not cover the services that we provided.

-Patients who do have insurance or other third party coverage will get a discount on their bill equal to the best discounts we offer to insurance companies.
-This discount is automatically applied to your bill, and Duke Health uses the Look Back method to calculate this discount..
-If you believe that you are eligible for this discount and we have not provided it to you, please contact us.
+Patients who do not have insurance or other third party coverage will get a discount on their bill equal to the best discounts offered to insurance companies.
+This discount is automatically applied to your bill, and Duke Health uses the Look Back method to calculate this discount.
+For more information on how to obtain the current discount percentage and how it was calculated, please submit a request in writing to “Self Pay Collections, 5213 S Alston Ave, Durham, NC 27713”.

 We will send you monthly bills for any unpaid balances for up to 120 days after treatment.
 During this 120-day period, we will contact you four times via statements, phone calls, and/or e‐mails to remind you about your unpaid balance.
 During this period, you are expected to either: